-3. Human Resources Employees Staffing Matters Within the terms of the Council's agreed policies and employment objectives, to deal with the following matters without reference to Committee: a.
-Appointments: i) to appoint Executive Directors Council [Chief Executive] ii) to appoint Heads of Service Council [Chief Executive]/ Executive Directors iii) to appoint staff below the Council Heads of Service level of Head of Service b.
-Disciplinary and Capability Action N/a Council i) Within the Council's approved disciplinary and capability procedures and National Conditions of Service, to dismiss the Head of Paid Service, s151 Officer or Monitoring Officer subject to compliance with the Local Authorities (Standing Orders) (England) Regulations 2001 (as amended).
-Council ii) Within the Council's approved [Chief Executive] disciplinary and capability procedures, to take action against including (except in the case of the monitoring officer or the section 151 officer) dismissal of Executive Directors. subject, in the case of any Officer designated as Chief Finance Officer or Monitoring Officer, to compliance with the Local Authorities (Standing
+3. Human Reso urces Employees Staffing Matters Within the terms of the Council's agreed policies and employment objectives, to deal with the following matters without reference to Committee: a.
+Appointments: i) to appoint Executive Directors Council [Chief Executive] ii) to appoint Heads of Service Council [Chief Executive]/ Executive Directors iii) to appoint staff below the level of Head of Service Council Heads of Service b.
+Disciplinary and Capability Action i) Within the Council's approved disciplinary and capability procedures and National Conditions of Service, to dismiss the Head of Paid Service, s151 Officer or Monitoring Officer subject to compliance with the Local Authorities (Standing Orders) (England) Regulations 2001 (as amended).
+N/a Council ii) Within the Council's approved disciplinary and capability procedures, to take action against including (except in the case of the monitoring officer or the section 151 officer) dismissal of Executive Directors, subject, in the case of any Officer designated as Chief Finance Officer or Monitoring Officer, to compliance with the Local Authorities (Standing Council [Chief Executive]